boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

 # IETF-hosted Repository {#sec-rep}

 It is RECOMMENDED that IETF self-hosted repositories are used.
 Integration using third-party hosted repositories MAY be used for experimentation purposes.

 > DISCUSSION: Include a recommendation about the hosting.
 IANA or some IETF gitlab are examples of self-hosting.
 Example of third-part hosted facility is GitHub.

+# Operational Considerations

+The VELOCE approach is meant to address some of operational issues encountered using current YANG development approach within the IETF.
+Specification, VELOCE ambitions to:

+* Ease integration for operators by providing readily-available YANG code in a well-identified location.
+* Encourage an iterative approach that would fit most of operators needs, rather than waiting for a "perfect" version that solves every deployment case.
+* Catalyst to produce fully-validated modules in a timely manner.
+* Ease reuse/leveraging by other organizations and hopefully avoid redundant efforts.
+* Welcome contributors from the operators community who are more familiar with software development, not only with specification development.

 # Security Considerations